LurenLeon/Azure-Sentinel--Mapping-Live-Cyber-Attacks/README.md

 - Turn Firewall State OFF (For all profiles- Domain, Private, Public)
 - Hit Apply and Ok

-# To test that the firewall is off:
+# Step 8: To test that the firewall is off:
 - Ping the VM with: ping -t <VM IP>

 -